Frequently asked questions.

 -

-A comprehensive assessment, from the initial meeting to your final report, is typically completed in six to eight weeks.
-Here's what you can expect at each step:
+A comprehensive assessment, from the initial meeting to your final report, is typically completed in four to six weeks.

-Your Initial Interview (1 - 1.5 hours): We start by meeting with you to listen and thoroughly understand your history, concerns, and goals for the assessment.
+Your Initial Interview (1 - 1.5 hours): We listen and thoroughly understand your history, concerns, and goals.
+This first step informs the entire assessment plan.

-Your Feedback Session (1 - 1.5 hours): We will meet to discuss the results and our recommendations in a clear, collaborative session.
-You will receive your final written report within two weeks following this meeting.
+Your Feedback Session (1 - 1.5 hours): After all the information has been analyzed and synthesized, we meet to discuss the results and our recommendations in a clear, collaborative session.

 -